-The financial statements of Alianza Minerals Ltd. (formerly known as Tarsis Resources Ltd.) as at and for the years ended September 30, 2014 and 2013 were audited by other auditors, who expressed an unmodified opinion on those statements in their report to the shareholders dated December 18, 2014.
+The financial statements of Alianza Minerals Ltd. (formerly known as Tarsis Resources Ltd.) as at and for the year ended September 30, 2014 were audited by other auditors, who expressed an unmodified opinion on those statements in their report to the shareholders dated December 18, 2014.